1. Grocery Retail Strategies Fall Flat If Not Backed by the Right Supply Chains

 It is quite ironic that many of the situations considered most difficult to tackle in the distribution centers, such as building up stock in stores for promotions or new product introductions, are situations fully in the hands of the retailers themselves.

 The best practice is to base distribution center forecasting on the stores’ projected orders, which reflect both pull-based demand as well as planned, push-based stock movements.
-In a 2018 survey, only 14% of the responding North American grocery retailers had implemented this.
+In the 2020 survey, 40% of responding North American grocery retailers had implemented this.

 Table 1 presents some examples of situations in which the value of basing forecasting at the distribution centers on projected store orders is especially notable.